doantronghieu/Nexus/others/docs/projects/IPVM/doc.md

 ## Market Positioning

-IPVM Sentinel stands apart from existing solutions through its comprehensive scope, vendor independence, and foundation in objective research and testing.
+IPVM Platform stands apart from existing solutions through its comprehensive scope, vendor independence, and foundation in objective research and testing.

 ### Competitive Landscape